MileHacker Logo

 Luxury Experience Plan

 Luxury options are limited in Cumaná.
-Focus on upscale hotels (if available), private transfers for all transport, and private boat charters for Mochima.
+Focus on upscale hotels (if available), private transfers for all transport, and private boat rentals for Mochima.
 Dining at higher-end restaurants and looking for personalized experiences will define this tier.
 Pre-booking all services is advisable.

 Premium Offerings